 When I first moved out to the Bay Area from Denver, Colorado, one of the first things I noticed was the vegetation.
 Whereas Colorado, especially around Denver, supported a limited number of plants that could one 1) survive the snowy winters, 2) the semi-arid summer 3) the high altitude, the Bay Area flora seemed overwhelming to me.
-During my two block walk from my apartment to the bus stop beneath the Rockridge BART, I must admit, I felt overwhelmed by all the plants I saw: palm trees comingling with pine trees, redwoods, coastal live oaks, succulents and cacti, British Ivy and Bay Laurel, and flowers everywhere.
-I must admit as a an 18 year-old raised near High Planes Cotton Woods, it appeared to me as a seething mass of chaos, slightly offensive, even threatening.
+During my two block walk from my apartment to the bus stop beneath the Rockridge BART, I must admit, I felt overwhelmed by all the plants I saw: palm trees co-mingling with pine trees, redwoods, coastal live oaks, succulents and cacti, British Ivy and Bay Laurel, and flowers everywhere.
+I must admit as an 18 year-old raised near High Plains Cotton Woods, it appeared to me as a seething mass of chaos, slightly offensive, even threatening.

 Now, I cannot imagine being anywhere else.
-I love the not only the plants, but all the creativity supported by Bay Area weather.
+I love not only the plants, but all the creativity supported by Bay Area weather.

 Pertaining to Bay Area weather, Mark Twain once wrote, “The coldest winter I ever spent was my summer in San Francisco.”
 Such are the words of one of the greatest satirists of all time, and, of course greatly exaggerated.
 What is evident about the Bay Area is that it has some of the mildest weather anywhere, staying around 60 to 70 degrees throughout the year.